DonAldo94/Capstone_X3D_App_V1/README.md

 - Manually input due diligence results or records (no automation)
 - Navigate through the main and sub-menus

 Note: ***Transaction monitoring*** is outside the project’s scope.
-This means there is no handling of transaction amounts, sender/beneficiary details, originating countries, screening results, or similar transaction-level data.
+This means there is no handling of transaction amounts, sender/beneficiary details, originating countries, screening results, or other granular transaction-level data.

 ---